SELab-2/Dr-Trottoir-4/readme/api-endpoints.md

 * `/building/{buildingid}`

-> Get all links where the user with given userid is a resident
+> Get all links of the building with given building id

 ### Post